 The riding position is completely different to Ducati superbikes of old and there’s a far shorter stretch to the bars than before, which keeps you more in control.
 It’s incredibly light and has the kind of Fireblade-like stability the 1198 could only dream of.
 With the S model’s electronic riding modes, you can alter the electronic suspension’s settings, power, throttle response, engine braking and traction control on the move.
 This lets you have the Panigale smooth, docile and comfortable on motorways, or sharp, responsive and fiery on your favourite road, or track.
 New Brembo monobloc brakes (with discs spaced out 15mm to catch the cooling airflow) are incredible and can be used to the max, thanks to the stability of the new chassis design.

 Forget the old myth that Ducatis are unreliable, because they just aren’t anymore.
 Modern-day Ducatis are as dependable as Japanese bikes and don’t cost a fortune to service.
-With the Panigale’s engine now using chains instead of belts, major services has doubled from 7500-miles to 15,000.
+With the Panigale now using chains instead of belts, major services has doubled from 7500-miles to 15,000.
 Build-quality is superb.

-For a shade under twenty grand, the Panigale is expensive in anyone’s books, but if you can afford it, you’ll be getting a lot for your money.
-The base model, which has everything except electronically-adjustable suspension, is more affordable and just under £1500 more than the BMWS1000RR Sport.
+For a shade under twenty grand when new, the Panigale S is expensive in anyone’s books, but if you can afford it, you’ll be getting a lot for your money.
+The base model, which has everything except electronically-adjustable suspension is more affordable.

 Insurance group: 17 of 17 – compare motorcycle insurance quotes now.